meetAdeel-v1/meetAdeel-v1/README.md

 ### Hello, folks 👋

-My name is Adeel and I am a Software Engineer, here are a few things I'm working on:
+My name is Adeel and I am a Software Engineer, here are a few things I love to work on:

 - Software Product Design
-- Restful API's
+- Restful Web API's
-- Happy Coding
+- Open Source

 I **love** nerding out about creative coding, so don't hesitate to reach out!

+🌱 **I’m currently exploring .NET 6.0 and Vue.js 3.0**

 <!--